-To avoid weak instrument concerns, we keep the specifications of the models relatively parsimonious in the rest of the paper.
-For men, we include demand shocks in overall employment and in middling occupations.
-For women, we consider a simple model that controls separately for male and female employment.
+include demand shocks in overall employment and in middling occupations.
+For women, we concentrate on a simple model that controls separately for male and female employment.

-B. How much do the results vary across individuals?
+B. How much do the results vary across demographic groups?

-Table 11 investigates how the response varied across groups of men and women.
-In panel A, for men, we show how much the response differed across age groups and education levels.
-We find that the participation of men between 40 and 55 years of age tend to react much more than for younger men.
-Surprisingly, we find no response of worker with less than high-school education.
+Table 11 investigates how the response to labour demand shocks varied across groups of men and women.
+In panel A, we find that the participation of men between 40 and 55 years of age reacts much more than the participation of younger men to a change in labour demand.
+Surprisingly, we find no effect of employment changes on the participation of workers with less than a high-school education, which is the group of workers that has experienced the largest decline in participation in recent years.

-In panel B, we investigate the differences between married and single women.
-While both single and married women respond to changes in male employment opportunities, the response of married women is much larger.
-The estimated coefficients are twice as large for married women than for single women.
-This last result is consistent with the idea that our estimates reflect to a large extent the consequences of an added worker effect for married women.
-Across education groups, the coefficients are also larger for women with less than high-school education for whom labour supply might be the more elastic.
-On the other hand, we find a low response of university graduates that have the stronger attachment to the labour market.
+In panel B, we find that while both single and married women respond to changes in male employment opportunities, the coefficients are twice as large for married women than for single women.
+Across education groups, the coefficients are also larger for women with less than high-school education, for whom labour supply might be more elastic.
+On the other hand, we find a low response of university graduates, who have a stronger attachment to the labour market.